 “There’s never been a time when the prospects for the future were as bright as they are now.” — Chamber of Commerce Chairman in 1961

 By the mid-1970s, passenger service on the railroad ended.
 By this time, prostitution had again become a public issue that ended the Bartell House’s glory days.
 Such activities were concentrated on East 9th Street, and the City condemned the buildings around the depot in the name of urban renewal.
 However, when these buildings were cleared, the illegal activities dispersed downtown, including the Bartell House and the saloons along Washington Street.
-New hotel owners were struggling and prohibited from refusing customers under new anti-discrimination laws.
-Thus unable to control prostitution in the hotel.
+New hotel owners struggled and prohibited from refusing customers under new anti-discrimination laws.
+Thus, they are unable to control prostitution in the hotel.
 Ultimately, the Fire Marshal condemned the hotel’s upper floors; the hotel closed, and the building was sold at a tax auction.
 Today, the building serves senior residents.

 Junction City’s population peaked at 23,353 in 1910.
 Today it is called home to about 21,500 people.